 WHY IT’S A TOP PICK: This fold-up grill is perfect for grilling away from home.

 If you’re wondering how to start a charcoal grill like this, it doesn’t take much work.
 Unfolded grill easily expands: there are two small grates, each with their own iron handle for control and placement, that you can use to cook a variety of meats at differing temperatures.
-At the bottom of are two adjustable air vents for control burn rate.
+At the bottom are two adjustable air vents to control the burn rate.

 Grilling on the go is never especially easy, but it’s a whole lot more fun with a Hibachi grill like this on your side.
 The only issue is its size, which may be too small for a larger gathering.
 Of course, at $35, you could easily get two of them and assign someone else to the other grill.